uyuni-project/uyuni/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] **DONE**

 ## Documentation
 - No documentation needed: **add explanation.
-This can't be used if there is a GUI diff**, one can be "only internal and user invisible changes"
+This can't be used if there is a GUI diff**
+- No documentation needed: only internal and user invisible changes
 - Documentation issue was created: [Link for SUSE Manager contributors](https://github.com/SUSE/spacewalk/issues/new?template=ISSUE_TEMPLATE_DOCUMENTATION.md&labels=documentation&projects=SUSE/spacewalk/31), [Link for community contributors](https://github.com/uyuni-project/uyuni-docs/issues/new).
 - API documentation added: please review the Wiki page [Writing Documentation for the API](https://github.com/uyuni-project/uyuni/wiki/Writing-documentation-for-the-API) if you have any changes to API documentation.
 - (OPTIONAL) [Documentation PR](https://github.com/uyuni-project/uyuni-docs/pulls)